Yes2Me Scholarship

 Non-credit, online or home study courses are not eligible.

-Successful applicants will be notified via email.
+• Successful applicants have been notified via email.
 If you have any questions, please email scholarship@bcss.org.

 If an applicant decides that they no longer want to continue with their schooling, they must complete the refund process with their chosen school and the money must be returned to BC Schizophrenia Society.